 This paper is a part of an education research degree study where the main objective of the research is to describe and analyse the nontechnical work experiences of recent Information Technology (IT) graduates with a view to generating a substantive theory of the relationship between non-technical work experiences of IT graduates and their University studies.
 It discusses the findings from the seven in-depth interviews conducted so far.
 The findings from the pilot study provide an insight into understanding graduate perceptions of the practical relevance of their University courses to the development of knowledge and non-technical skills applicable to their work experience.

 Rahman, AM, Kennedy, PJ, Simmonds, AJ & Edwards, J 2008, 'Fuzzy logic based modelling and analysis of network traffic', 8th IEEE International Conference on Computer and Information Technology 2008.
-CIT 2008, IEEE International Conference on Computer and Information Technology, IEEE, Sydney, Australia, pp. 652-657.View/Download from: UTS OPUS or Publisher's site
+CIT 2008, IEEE International Conference on Computer and Information Technology, IEEE, Sydney, Australia, pp. 652-657.View/Download from: Publisher's site

 Accurate computer network traffic models are required for many network tasks such as network traffic analysis and performance optimization.
 Existing statistical traffic modelling techniques rely on precise mathematical analysis of extensive measured data such as packet arrival time, packet size and server-side or client-side round trip time.
 With the advent of high speed broadband networks, gathering an acceptable quantity of data needed for the precise representation of traffic is a difficult, time consuming, expensive and in some cases almost an impossible task.
 In this work we developed a fuzzy logic based traffic models using imprecise data sets that can be obtained realistically.
 The model include a parameter, the R parameter, which is also useful for analysis of network traffic.

-Larssen, AT, Robertson, TJ & Edwards, J 2006, 'How it feels, not just how it looks: when bodies interact with technology', OZCHI 2006 Conference Proceedings, Australian Computer Human Interaction Conference, CHISIG, Sydney, Australia, pp. 329-332.View/Download from: UTS OPUS or Publisher's site
+Larssen, AT, Robertson, TJ & Edwards, J 2006, 'How it feels, not just how it looks: when bodies interact with technology', OZCHI 2006 Conference Proceedings, Australian Computer Human Interaction Conference, CHISIG, Sydney, Australia, pp. 329-332.View/Download from: Publisher's site

 This paper presents thoughts to extend our understanding of bodily aspects of technology interactions.
 The aim of the paper is to offer a way of looking at the role our kinaesthetic sense plays in human-computer interaction.
 We approach this issue by framing it around how our bodies establish relationships with things when interacting with technology.
 Five aspects of a conceptual tool, body-thing dialogue, potential for action, withinreach, out-of-reach and movement expression are introduced.
 We discuss the role this tool can play in our thinking about, further exploration and eventually our design for movement enabled technology interactions.
 The idea is that it can help us consider, not just how a design or a technology might look but also how it might feel to use.